What’s the difference between a dildo and a vibrator?

 It also stands to reason that humans being humans, we were bound to vibe things up at some stage.
 Despite the legendary tale that Cleopatra had the first vibrator created for her (which comprised a gourd holding trapped bees), the first officially documented vibrator was invented as a medical device (reserved solely for men!) in 1883.

-What is a Dildo?
+What is a dildo?

 Although the etymology or origin of the word is unclear, it is thought that dildo could come from English diddle which, in the 16th Century meant “to trick” and then “masturbate” from the 1950s onwards.
 A more likely explanation is that the word comes from the Italian diletto which means “pleasure” and “beloved”.